Charly1000/probook_450_g7/README.md

 # HP ProBook 450 G7

 Running MacOS Big Sur.
-So Catalina should also work.
+So Catalina should also work

-OC-Folder for HP ProBook 450 G7 to boot MacOS
+- you have tow choices:
+-- OC-folder: use only with SSDT injects and renames -- DSDT-folder: use only with one patched DSDT, like a real Mac

 Hardware Specs:
 - CPU: i7-10510U